SifatHasnain/fabric-stain-detection-yolov3/README.md

 # FABRIC STAIN DETECTION USING YOLOv3

-This is the implementation of a REST API to detect stain defect from an image in python based on [this](https://github.com/PrimeshShamilka/fabric_defect_detector) project.
+This implementation is based on [this](https://github.com/PrimeshShamilka/fabric_defect_detector) project and integrates a REST API to it for detecting stain defects from an image.

 ### How to run?